alhamrizvi-cloud/RaceRX/README.md

-# RaceRX ⚡
+# RaceRX ⚡ (RacerX)
 ### Race Condition Testing Tool for Bug Bounty & Security Research

-raceRX is a lightweight CLI tool designed to test **race condition vulnerabilities** in web applications by sending **synchronized parallel HTTP requests** to a single endpoint.
+RaceRX (also known as RacerX) is a lightweight CLI tool designed to test **race condition vulnerabilities** in web applications by sending **synchronized parallel HTTP requests** to a target endpoint.

-It is built for **bug bounty hunters, penetration testers, and security researchers** who want a simple and effective way to validate race conditions beyond manual testing.
+It is built for **bug bounty hunters, penetration testers, and security researchers** who want a simple but effective way to validate race conditions beyond manual Burp testing.

----

 ## ✨ Features

 - ⚡ High‑concurrency race testing
 - 🧵 Multi‑threaded request execution
-- 🧩 Accepts **raw HTTP requests** (Burp-compatible)
+- 🧩 Accepts **raw HTTP requests** (Burp‑compatible)
 - 🔁 Supports GET and POST methods
 - 📊 Displays response status codes & sizes
 - 🛡 Detects consistent vs inconsistent responses
 - 🖥 Clean CLI interface with banner

----

 ## 🎯 What RaceRX Is Used For

-RaceRX helps identify **business logic vulnerabilities caused by race conditions**, including:
+RaceRX helps identify **business logic vulnerabilities caused by race conditions**, such as:

 - Multiple coupon or promo redemptions
 - Double spending / balance duplication